 $50 for participants not from Spokane Alliance member organizations (to be applied to future membership dues).
 We have many scholarships available and do not want cost to a barrier.
 Please email Katie about this option.

 This training is also open to people who are part of our sister organization in the IAF NW.
 (If you're part of another organization, please note it below.)

-The training will be capped at 50 people.
+The training will be capped.
 Once we reach that cap, you'll be placed on a waitlist.

-Logistics: The training will take place on Zoom, please register to receive the log-in information.
+Logistics: The training will take place in-person, location TBD.

 This training provides content based on the philosophy and practices developed by the Industrial Areas Foundation (IAF) in 80 years of organizing experience.
 The topics include: